vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
 > 1. "The best revenge is massive success." - Frank Sinatra
 > 1. "Don’t wait for opportunity.
 Create it." - Anonymous
-> 1. "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar
+> 1. "You don’t have to be great to start, but you have to start to be great." - Zig Ziglar -- **Review**
 > 1. "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 > 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt